 How is content arranged in spaces?

 Inside the space, you can nest your pages, and you can create as many levels of hierarchy as you need.
-Each space also has its own blog, allowing you to share news and make announcements.
+Each space also has its own blog, which lets you share news and make announcements.
 Blog posts are a great way to keep people involved in what's going on in your team or project.

 You can set different levels of access for each space, and the pages and blogs within it, using Space Permissions Overview.

 View all spaces in Confluence